ltran26/ltran26.github.io/DDoS_Attack_Sequence.md

     participant Firewall
     participant Webserver

-    Attacker->>Botnet: Command to initiate attack
+    Attacker->>Botnet: 1.
+Command to initiate attack
-    Botnet->>Firewall: Flood of malicious requests
+    Botnet->>Firewall: 2.
+Flood server with tons of malicious/invalid requests
-    Firewall->>Webserver: Requests that pass initial filter
+    Firewall->>Webserver: 3.
+Filters incoming requests and pass those that meet with initial criteria.
-    Webserver->>Firewall: Server overload notification
-    Firewall->>Firewall: Analyze traffic patterns
-    Firewall->>Botnet: Mitigation attempts (e.g., blocking IPs)
+    Webserver->>Firewall: 4.
+Notifies server overload and begin defensive maneuvers Firewall->>Botnet: 5.
+Mitigation attempts
-    Botnet->>Firewall: Continued adaptive flooding
-    Firewall->>Attacker: Identifying and tracing attack source
+    Firewall->>Attacker: 6.
+Identifying and tracing Attackers
 ```

+Before we explain the diagram, let's define our players.

+Attacker - Botnet Operator

+Botnet - a network of private computers infected with malicious softwares and controlled without the owner's knowledge.

+Firewall - a part of a computer system or network which is designed to block unauthorized access while permitting outward communication

+Webserver - a computer system that hosts websites and delivers web content to users

-1. **Command to initiate attack:**
+1. Command to initiate attack:
-   - The Attacker sends commands to the Botnet, a network of compromised systems, instructing them to begin the DDoS attack.
+   - The Attacker sends commands to the Botnet, telling them to begin the DDoS attack.
+The attack is coordinated for maximum damage and effectiveness.
-   - The Attacker coordinates the attack and defines the target, ensuring the attack is synchronized for maximum impact.

-2. **Flood of malicious requests:**
+2. Flood of malicious requests:
-   - The Botnet, consisting of many infected devices, sends a flood of requests to the Firewall.
-   - These requests are designed to overwhelm the server, consuming its resources and causing legitimate traffic to be denied service.
+   - The Botnet sends a huge amount of requests to the Firewall, aiming to overload the Webserver and consuming its resources, causing valid or legitimate traffic to be denied.
+Hence the name, distributed denial-of-service.

-3. **Requests that pass initial filter:**
+3. Requests that pass initial filter:
    - The Firewall, acting as the first line of defense, filters incoming traffic to identify and block malicious patterns.
-   - Some requests may bypass the initial filtering, reaching the Webserver.
+However, since there are so many, a lot requests may bypass the initial filtering and reach the Webserver.

-4. **Server overload notification:**
+4. Server overload:
    - The Webserver detects that it is being overwhelmed and sends a notification to the Firewall.
-   - This feedback helps the Firewall refine its defense mechanisms.

-5. **Analyze traffic patterns:**
-   - The Firewall analyzes traffic patterns to identify unusual behaviors, such as excessive requests from specific IP addresses or regions.
-   - This step helps in dynamically updating filtering rules.

-6. **Mitigation attempts (e.g., blocking IPs):**
+5. Mitigation attempts (e.g., blocking IPs):
-   - Based on the analysis, the Firewall blocks IPs associated with malicious traffic or applies rate limiting.
-   - These actions aim to reduce the attack's impact and restore normal operation.
+   - Depending on the mitigation strategies, the firewall will beging to block IPs, access control lists, traffic analysis and monitoring, etc...
+These actions aim to reduce the attack's impact and restore normal operation.

-7. **Continued adaptive flooding:**
-   - The Botnet adapts to the defensive measures by changing attack vectors, such as varying IP addresses or request patterns.
-   - This ongoing battle tests the Firewall's adaptability.

-8. **Identifying and tracing attack source:**
+6. Identifying and tracing attack source:
-   - The Firewall attempts to trace the source of the attack, identifying command-and-control servers or the Attacker.
+   - The Firewall attempts to trace the source of the attack, identifying the Attacker and collect information on the Attacker.
-   - This information can be used for legal actions or to further strengthen defenses.